 2. Fuel and purchased power costs do not include environmental costs as defined in 4 CSR 240-20.091(1) or renewable energy standard compliance costs as defined in 4 CSR 240-20.100(1);

-(N) Fuel-related revenues means those revenues related to the generation or purchase of energy.
+(L) Fuel-related revenues means those revenues related to the generation or purchase of energy.
 Fuel-related revenues may include, but are not limited to, off-system sales, emission allowance sales, and renewable energy credits or certificates whenever such renewable energy credits or certificates are not included in a RESRAM in compliance with 4 CSR 240-20.100;

-(O) General rate proceeding means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs, or rates and charges of the electric utility are considered by the commission;
+(M) General rate proceeding means a general rate increase proceeding or complaint proceeding before the commission in which all relevant factors that may affect the costs, or rates and charges of the electric utility are considered by the commission;

-(M) Interest means monthly interest at the utility’s short term borrowing rate to accurately and appropriately remedy any over- or under-collections during a recovery period or any commission ordered refund of imprudently incurred costs;
+(O) Interest means monthly interest at the utility’s short term borrowing rate to accurately and appropriately remedy any over- or under-billing during a recovery period, true-up or any commission ordered refund of imprudently incurred costs;

 (P) Interim energy charge (IEC) means a mechanism that includes a refundable fixed amount billed through an interim energy rate (IER) established in a general rate proceeding that permits an electric utility to recover some or all of its fuel and purchased power costs separate from the fuel and purchased power costs included in its base rates.
 Base energy cost in the base rates is the floor of the IEC.
-The base energy cost plus the fuel and purchased power costs to be billed through the IER is the ceiling of the IEC.
+The base energy cost plus the fuel and purchased power costs billed through the IER is the ceiling of the IEC.
 An IEC may or may not include fuel-related revenues and costs related to those revenues;

-(F) MCF is one thousand (1,000) cubic feet of natural gas;
+(Q) Mega-watt hour or MWH is one million (1,000,000) watt-hours or one thousand (1,000) kilo-watt hours (kWh);

-(G) MMBtu is equal to one million (1,000,000) Btus;
+(R) MCF is one thousand (1,000) cubic feet of natural gas;

-(Q) Net base energy costs means the product of the utility’s base factor (BF) times the kWh used at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator for the accumulation period;
+(S) MMBtu is one million (1,000,000) Btus;

-(R)
+(T) Net base energy costs means the product of the utility’s base factor (BF) times the kWh measured at the regional transmission organization’s applicable price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator for the accumulation period;

-(S) Rate adjustment mechanism (RAM) refers to either a commission-approved fuel adjustment clause or a commission-approved interim energy charge;
+(U) Rate adjustment mechanism (RAM) refers to either a commission-approved fuel adjustment clause (FAC) or a commission-approved interim energy charge (IEC);

-(T) Rebase base energy costs means the resetting of the base energy cost in the FAC as part of the total revenue requirement in each general rate proceeding in which the FAC is continued or modified;
+(V) Rebase base energy costs means the resetting of the base energy cost in each general rate proceeding in which the FAC is continued or modified;

-(U) Recovery period means the period over which the FAR is applied to retail customer usage on a per kilowatt-hour (kWh) basis in an effort to recover the FPA.
+(W) Recovery period means the period over which the FAR is applied to retail customer usage on a per kilowatt-hour (kWh) basis in an effort to recover the FPA.
 A recovery period is determined in the general rate case and shall not be longer than twelve (12) billing months;

-(V) Staff means the staff of the Public Service Commission; and
+(X) Staff means the staff of the Public Service Commission; and

-(W) True-up amount means;
+(Y) True-up amount means;

 1. For a FAC, the true-up amount shall be the difference between the FPA and the utility’s aggregate FAC charges billed for a recovery period.
-If the aggregate FAC charges billed for recovery period are more than the FPA, true-up amount will be negative.
+If the aggregate FAC charges billed for recovery period are more than the FPA, the true-up amount will be negative.
 If the aggregate FAC charges billed for recovery period are less than the FPA, the true-up amount will be positive;

 2. For an IEC, the true-up amount shall be determined as follows for each consecutive twelve-(12) month period: